WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ```
 <script>
-function addBeaconData() {
+function addBeaconData(element) {
+  const data = element.id + " was clicked.";
   let beacon_event = {
     eventType: "reserved.top_navigation",
-    eventData: "an example string",
+    eventData: data,
     destination: ["buyer"],
   }
   window.fence.setReportEventDataForAutomaticBeacons(beacon_event);
 }
 </script>
-<a onclick="addBeaconData()" href="somesite.com" target="_blank">Click me!</a>
+<a onclick="addBeaconData(this)" id="link1" href="somesite.com" target="_blank">Click me!</a>
 ```

 The beacon data will be in place by the time that the navigation starts.
-When the navigation commits, the automatic beacon will be sent out.
+When the navigation commits, the automatic beacon will be sent out with event data set to "link1 was clicked.".